davidag/xtimetracker/docs/contributing/hack.md

 # Hack

 Ready to contribute?
-Here's how to set up *Watson* for local development.
+Here's how to set up *tt* for local development.

 ## Python requirements
 * Python (2/3) interpreter installed